elomagic/spps-java/README.md

 *Supported since version 1.3.0*

+SPPS provides another password cipher implementation.

+Set ```spps``` as password cipher and the encrypted secret in property ```password``` WITHOUT the surrounding brackets in the ```[tomme_inst_folder]\conf\tomee.xml``` file.

 Note if your Tomee run with a different account then yours.
 In this case you have to encrypt your secret in context of the account which will run the service in the future.
 One solution idea is to deploy the spps-wet web application tool.
-This app provides a simple UI for encryption secret.
+This app provides a simple UI for encryption secrets.

-Set ```spps``` as password cipher and the encrypted secret in property ```password``` WITHOUT the surrounding brackets in the ```[tomme_inst_folder]\conf\tomee.xml``` file.

 For some unknown reason, Tomee removes the closing bracket from the encrypted SPPS secret when try to decrypt, so we have to remove the brackets in the ```tomee.xml``` file.

 #### Example resource in the tomee.xml

 ```xml
 <Resource id="MySQL Database" type="DataSource">
     #  MySQL example